 High blood pressure: This is the single most important risk factor and No. 1 cause of stroke.
 Know your blood pressure and have it checked at least once every two years.
-Normal blood pressure is below 120/80.
-If it's consistently 140/90 or above, it's too high.
+Normal blood pressure is below 120/80 mm Hg.
+If it's consistently 130/80 mm Hg or higher, it's too high.
 Talk to your doctor about how to manage it.